Essential course information

 This section will be updated weekly.

-- Complete the readings for “Misinformation and disinformation” and your reading log.
-Our discussion leaders are Carolyn and Andre.
+• Complete the readings for “Artificial Intelligence” and your reading log.
+Our discussion leaders are Dylan and Shan